Icinga/icingaweb2-theme-company/README.md

 Company Theme example for Icinga Web 2
 ======================================

-This theme example for Icinga Web 2 give you an idea how to start with themeing.
+This is an example to give you an idea how to start modifying the theme of Icinga Web 2 to your needs.

-The theme is tweaking a few bits:
+Only a few things are tweaked right now:

 * Main logo in the interface replaced by a corporate logo
 * Colors of Icinga tuned for a corporate CI
 * Login background changed